lydiaYchen/PerfEvaluation-IN4215/project.md

 The benchmark you will fiddle is [BigDL](https://bigdl-project.github.io), which is a deep learning benchmark suite that is easy to setup, versatile configuration files, rich functionalities, and multiple examples, including text analysis and image classification.
 Your project based on this benchmark will provide some performance insights on  how to best tune modern AI jobs in a centralized or distributed way.
 We (the TA) will offer an additional tutorial session how to set up such a benchmark on September 12 and provide a set of input used in the project.

-Note that  we will provide a VM, which packages all the softwares needed to run BigDL and a workload generator that can emulate the users for such a systems.
+Note that  we will provide a VM, which packages all the softwares needed to run BigDL and a workload generator that can emulate the users for such systems.
 The benchmark and installation manual can be found here (coming soon).

- You set up BigDL benchmarks on a computing platform, being your laptops or cluster.
+ You set up BigDL benchmarks on a computing platform, being your laptops or any cluster.
 You need to analyze their performance using quantitative techniques learned in the class.
-The aim is to discover and improve the performance issues of such an application, which is yet to be explored by the related work.
+The aim is to analyzie, discover and improve the performance issues of such an application, which is yet to be explored by the related work.
 To complete this project, you can perform (some of) following tasks: